Skip links

 Contact Our Las Vegas Embezzlement Attorney Today

 Felony embezzlement charges in Las Vegas can permanently alter your life if convicted.
 Even a misdemeanor embezzlement charge will show up on your criminal record and hang over your head for a very long time.
 In fact, many employers avoid hiring people with an embezzlement offense, which limits employment opportunities.
 Luckily, our skilled Las Vegas embezzlement attorney at the Spartacus Law Firm knows how to keep your record clean and fight for your future.
-To get started, contact our office today for a free consultation and to learn more about how we can help.
+To get started, contact our office today for a consultation and to learn more about how we can help.

 HOME